-The totems and other Indigenous art are located at the eastern tip of Stanley Park, in an area known as Brockton Point.
+The totems and other Indigenous art can be found at the eastern tip of Stanley Park in an area known as Brockton Point.

 If driving from Vancouver, the most direct route to the totem poles is from West Georgia Street.
-Stay right to enter Stanley Park, and then take the first exit at the roundabout.
-Less than five minutes later, enter the parking lot on your left which is in front of the large open fields.
-From there walk towards the wooden gateway.
+Stay right to enter Stanley Park and then take the first exit at the roundabout.
+Less than five minutes later, enter the parking lot on your left that’s in front of the large open fields.
+Walk towards the wooden gateway from there.

 Stanley Park Totem Pole Video

 The video below features the outdoor Indigenous art in the fall of 2020.
 As you can see, there are a number of pieces of varying types, styles and sizes.
-The entire area is beautiful any time of the year, but especially so in autumn with the trees in their fall colours.
+The entire area is beautiful year-round, but especially so in autumn with the trees in their fall colours.

-To see more of the park at the same time of year see our post about Stanley Park in Autumn.
+Check out our post about Stanley Park in Autumn to see more of the park at the same time of year

 For more information about the park in general, see our article about Stanley Park.

-For information about a walking tour company that offers guided tours around Stanley Park check out Forbidden Vancouver.
+Check out Forbidden Vancouver for information about a walking tour company that offers guided tours around Stanley Park.